4Catalyzer/python/README.md

 ### Features

-Whenever possible, projects should take advantake of Python 3 features and syntax.
+Whenever possible, projects should take advantage of Python 3 features and syntax.
 For example prefer [new style super calls](https://docs.python.org/3.5/library/functions.html#super) to old stlye.

 Prefer this:
 ```python